sebhtml/biosal/README.md

 assigns the work to a worker.
 Finally, worker eventually calls the corresponding receive function using the actor and message presented inside the work.

+When an actor sends a message, the destination is either an actor on the same node or an actor on another node.
+The runtime sends messages for actors on other nodes with MPI.
+Otherwise, a work is prepared and assigned to a worker directly on the same node.

 ## Runtime